ItalyStrap/italystrap/README.md

 ## Installation

+Clone the git repo

+'''git clone git://github.com/overclokk/ItalyStrap.git'''

-Place ItalyStrap folder in the themes (/wp-content/themes/) directory and activate it via Admin - Appearance - Themes
+or [download it](https://github.com/overclokk/ItalyStrap/archive/master.zip) unzip and place it in your folder themes (/wp-content/themes/) directory and activate it via Admin - Appearance - Themes

 ## Configuration and Documentation